shobanak51/Shell_sciptingProjects/README.md

 Feel free to connect or explore more at GitHub

-📜 License
-This project is licensed under the MIT License — see the LICENSE file for details.

 🙌 Contributions
 Contributions, feedback, and suggestions are welcome!
 Open an issue or submit a pull request.